 Use technology to avoid unnecessary jobs

 If technology can do a job for you in a fraction of the time it would take a human, why would you not make the most of this opportunity?
+Like a lot of business owners, I have been extremely busy recently and just have not had the time to answer the phone as it’s ringing all day long, so I signed up for a top-rated telephone answering service and it’s just been amazing so have a look into that if you are struggling for time.
 Don’t waste the potential of your workers by forcing them to do jobs that technology could take care of.
 Not only will this cause them to become frustrated with their work, but it will also cost your business a huge amount of money.
 For instance, if your business relies on apps that aren’t connected to one another, some of your staff may be spending a great deal of time transferring information from one application to another.
 This reliance on manual inputting is entirely unnecessary!
 Instead, your business could use NetSuite integrations for Salesforce crm, to integrate your applications.
 This would allow them to automatically communicate with each other in order to streamline the running of your business.
 For instance, if NetSuite registers that your business has run out of a specific product, Salesforce will instantly be aware of this fact and will prevent your customers from ordering the unavailable item.
 A human employee would have had to input this data manually which would have taken much longer and could have led to mistakes.
 Instead, this is all done automatically, and your staff member can be given much more challenging activities to complete.